ga4gh-beacon/B2RI_Documentation/docs/faq.md

 The underlying idea about annotating with the B2RI's data ingestion tools is to provide consistency/homogeneicity for the community.
 Technically speaking, to create `genomicVariationsVcf.json.gz` BFF, first we need to parse an annotated VCF.
 It's hard to create a parser that handles all the annotation alternatives from the community.
 On top of that, we need to make sure that the _essential_ fields exist.
 That's why recommend annotating (or re-annotating if your VCFs already have annotations) VCFs with our tooling.
 Note that previous annotations in the VCF will be discarded.

 Having said that, in ocassions researchers have **internal annotations** that can have a lot of value as well.
-For that reason, it is also possible to add alternative genomic variations by filling out the corresponding _tab_ in the provided [XLSX](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx).
+For that reason, it is also possible to add alternative genomic variations by filling out the corresponding _tab_ in the provided [XLSX](https://github.com/mrueda/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx).
 Just make sure you fill out all the mandatory terms requested in the schema.
 The resulting file will be named `genomicVariations.json`.
 Both `genomicVariations.json` and `genomicVariationsVcf.json.gz` (see above paragraph) will end up loaded in the MongoDB collection _genomicVariations_.
 See more information in this [tutorial](./tutorial-data-beaconization.md).

-### Is there any alternative to the XLSX to introduce metadata/phenotypic data?
+### Is there an alternative to the Excel file for generating metadata/phenotypic data?

 Yes, there is.
-You can use CSV or JSON directly as input.
-Please check the [manual](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator) of the utility `bff-validator`.
+You can use CSV or JSON files directly as input for the `bff-validator` utility.
+For detailed instructions, please refer to the [bff-validator manual](https://github.com/mrueda/beacon2-ri-tools/tree/main/utils/bff_validator).

+Alternatively, if your clinical data is in REDCap, OMOP CDM, Phenopackets v2, or simply in a raw CSV format, we recommend using the [Convert-Pheno](https://github.com/CNAG-Biomedical-Informatics/convert-pheno) tool.
+Convert-Pheno is tailored towards the `individuals` entity of the Beacon v2 Models.

 ### `bff-validator` specification mismatches